netdata/netdata/packaging/docker/README.md

 ## Configure Agent containers

 You may need to configure the above `docker run...` and `docker-compose` commands based on your needs.
-In particular, you may want to supplement the configurations above by using named volumes that retain metrics data between restarts or updates to the container.
+You should reference the [`docker run`](https://docs.docker.com/engine/reference/run/) and [Docker Compose](https://docs.docker.com/compose/) documentation for details, but we'll cover a few recommended configurations below, as well as those that are unique to Netdata Agent containers.

 ### Persist metrics data using named volumes

-You can use additional named volumes to ensure your metrics data is persisted across restarts or updates to the image that runs Netdata.
+You can use additional named volumes to ensure your metrics data is persisted across restarts or updates to the image that runs the containerized Agent.

 Create two folders on the host that will store this data, and set the permissions so that both the host and container can read/write into them.

 ```bash
 mkdir -p $(pwd)/netdata/var/lib/netdata/